 We had never done a studio album before, but he said it would be fun, and we had the time over the summer to do it so we spent 14 days in the studio, producing our first album, We Are V².
 Ron was right, it was a lot of fun, but was also a lot of work because I had to play every guitar part, both rhythm and lead, and sing every song too.
 My brother Vincenzo sang every song as well.
 We did lots of takes and then at the end of the day, we would listen to all the takes and decide which one was the best and whose vocals would be on the song.
 Some songs sounded better with my singing and some sounded better with Vincenzo.
 On a few songs we both sang either chorus or verses.

 The album really turned out great.
 It was nominated for 7 Los Angeles Music Awards.
 In the 24 year history of the LA Music Awards, nobody has ever been nominated in seven categories.
 I was especially happy to be nominated for Guitarist of the Year.

 We played two songs at the LA Music Awards show on November 12, 2014.
 We played the title track to our debut album, We Are V² and a song off the album that was nominated for Rock Single of the Year, Long Live Rock N Roll.
-Before we have finished our two song set the entire crowd was on their feet screaming and applauding for us.
+Before we had finished our two song set the entire crowd was on their feet screaming and applauding for us.
 It was really cool.
 After we completed our songs, the producer of the LA Music Awards, Al Bowman came on stage with SEVEN LA Music Award plaques.
 We won ALL 7 Categories!
 Boy was that exciting!
 Best day of our lives!
-Check out the video of our LA Music Awards performance that has had over 1 million views.
+Check out the video of our LA Music Awards performance that has had over 1.5 million views.